 The mission of the INDDC is to advocate for and actively include people with disabilities in the ninth district.

-Indiana Young Democrats of Monroe County (IYDMC) is a chapter of the premier youth-led grassroots political organization in the state of Indiana.
+Monroe County Young Dems (MCYD) is a chapter of the premier youth-led grassroots political organization in the state of Indiana.
 As the official youth caucus of the Indiana Democratic Party, Indiana Young Democrats (IYD) is a voting member of the Indiana State Central Committee.
-IYDMC membership dues are $15 annually for and is open to all Indiana Democrats age 14-35.
-You can submit dues and join the Monroe County chapter at https://secure.actblue.com/donate/iydmc.
-For more information, please feel free to reach out at email@example.com.
+IYD membership dues are $5 annually for and is open to all Indiana Democrats age 14-35.
+You can submit dues and join IYD at http://indianayoungdem.org/.
+For more information, please feel free to reach out at firstname.lastname@example.org.

 Indiana University College Democrats